Your Proactive Guide to Perinatal Mental Wellness: Tips for Expectant Moms

 Why Proactive Pregnancy Mental Health Support is a Game-Changer

-You wouldn’t wait for a physical symptom to become severe before seeing your doctor, right?
+You wouldn’t wait for a physical symptom to become severe before seeing doctor, right?
 The same applies to your mental health.
 Taking proactive steps for your pregnancy mental health can make a huge difference in how you experience your pregnancy and the transition to new motherhood.

 Beyond the "Baby Blues": Recognizing the Spectrum of Perinatal Emotions